yulescrob/macro_project1/README.md

 -   GNI growth (annual %)

 The time selected was from 2000 to 2023.
 Under *Layout,* the row was set to time, column to series, and page to country.
 After downloading the CSV file, the foot note was removed and the columns were renamed using Excel.
+All other data cleanning was doen in R and is under the macro_project1.R file.

+### Replicating
+To replicate the project in R, make sure your data file is under your current working directory.
+Using file macro_project1.R, you can load and filter the data as detailed on the comments.